Ischi94/statistical-rethinking/chapter4.md

 ## Question 4M5

-**Now suppose I tell you that the average height in the first year was 120 cm and that every student got taller each year.
+**Now suppose I remind you that every student got taller each year.
 Does this information lead you to change your choice of priors?
 How?**

-An average height of 120cm tells us that the students are children.
+An increasing height tells us that the students are children or juveniles.
 We can keep our likelihood and linear model, but need to adjust the prior for alpha, beta, and sigma slightly.
-For alpha, we can use the new mean of 120.
+For alpha, we can use a new mean of 120.
 For beta (the growth rate), we can use a log normal distribution to force positive values and make them slightly bigger as before, as children tend to grow faster.
 For sigma, we can reduce it slightly as the spread is probably lower within children.

 $h_{1} ∼ Normal(μ,σ)$